 Thaddeus Stevens was born in Danville, Vermont, on April 4, 1792.
 He was the second of four boys whose parents were Sarah and Joshua Stevens.
-Thaddeus' older brother, Joshua, was born with two clubfeet that made it very difficult for him to walk.
-In the late 1700s, any physical deformity was seen as a sign from God that the family had committed some serious sin.
-Such a deformity was called the mark of the devil, and as a consequence, the family was ridiculed and shunned.
-The family's status worsened when Thaddeus was also born with a clubfoot.
+Thaddeus' older brother Joshua was born with two clubfeet that made it very difficult for him to walk.
+In the late 1700s, any physical deformity was seen as a sign from God that the family had committed some serious secret sin.
+Such a deformity was called the mark of the devil, and as a consequence, the Stevens family was ridiculed and shunned.
+Then Thaddeus was also born with a clubfoot, which made things even worse for the family.

-Thaddeus' father, Joshua Stevens, was an alcoholic and an abusive man with a special talent for staying poor.
+Joshua Stevens was an alcoholic and abusive man with a special talent for staying poor.
 The family lived in abject poverty on a small farm.
-By the time Thaddeus was 12, his father had abandoned the family and was later killed in the War of 1812.
-Sarah Stevens was a kind woman with great energy, a strong will, and a devout faith in God.
-She held the family together by working day and night.
-In addition to the farm work, she cleaned and performed other domestic chores for her neighbors.
-Thaddeus loved his mother and was devoted to her throughout his life.
+By the time Thaddeus was 12, his father had abandoned the family and later was killed in the War of 1812.

-Sarah realized that the best hope for her eldest sons was education.
-She scraped together enough money to enroll them in the nearby one-room Peacham School.
-Thaddeus was frail, poor, disabled, and not particularly attractive.
-Consequently, he was teased mercilessly by other children throughout his childhood.

-Extremely sensitive, he became very shy; however, he excelled in school.
-It became obvious that he possessed a great intellect and had a special aptitude for debating.
+Sarah Stevens was a kind woman with great energy, a strong will, and a deep religious faith.
+She held the family together by working day and night every day.
+In addition to doing the farm work, she cleaned and performed other domestic work for people in the area.
+Thaddeus loved his mother and was totally devoted to her throughout his life.
+Sarah realized that the only hope for her eldest two sons was education.
+She scraped enough money together to enroll them in the nearby one-room Peacham School.
+In addition to a severe limp due to his clubfoot, Thaddeus was frail, poor, and not particularly attractive.
+Consequently, he was teased and taunted mercilessly by other children throughout his childhood.
+He became very shy and was extremely sensitive.
+Thaddeus excelled in school, however, It became obvious that he had great intelligence and a special aptitude for debating.
 Upon completion of his education at Peacham, Thaddeus was accepted at Dartmouth College.
-He was the poorest student at the College, never having enough money for books let alone money to socialize with his rich classmates.
-As a result, he was an outcast, just as he had been throughout his childhood.
+He was the poorest student at the College, never having enough money for books, let alone money to go out and socialize with his rich classmates.
+As a result, he was an outcast-just as he had been throughout his childhood.
 Even though he was more qualified than most of his peers, he was not nominated for Phi Beta Kappa, an honors fraternity.
-This insult left him hurt and bitter.
+This insult left him very hurt and bitter.

 Thaddeus Stevens graduated from Dartmouth and accepted a teaching position at a one-room school in York, Pennsylvania.
 He studied law in the evenings and passed the bar exam in a year.
 He set up practice in Gettysburg and later moved to Lancaster.
 He became an instant success.
 In his first year, he successfully argued nine out of ten cases before the Pennsylvania Supreme Court, an unprecedented feat.
 Word of his ability and success spread throughout the region, and he was inundated with clients.
-After five years, he owned a house and lot, several other properties, and was able to purchase for his mother a 250-acre farm with 14 cows.
+After five years, he owned a house and lot, along with several other properties, and he was able to purchase his mother a 250-acre farm with 14 cows.
 He said that buying her the farm was the "greatest satisfaction of his life."
-During the next 21 years, he would become very wealthy and became known as an excellent attorney, renegade politician, and philanthropist.
+During the next 21 years, he would become very wealthy and known as an excellent attorney, renegade politician, and philanthropist.